Maxtermax/hermes-io-docs/docs/api/basic/Context.md

 This concept has nothing to do with the `react context api`.
 :::

-To simply things you can generate the observer file using [hermes-io-cli](https://www.npmjs.com/package/hermes-io-cli#context)
+To simply things you can generate the context by using [hermes-io-cli](https://www.npmjs.com/package/hermes-io-cli#context)
 ```
 hermes-io-cli --root="./src" --context="CounterContext"
 ```